yonatan-h/ci-cd/README.md

 # Weather App

-A modern Weather App built with Next.js that provides real-time weather updates for any location.
+A modern Weather App built with Next.js and jest that provides real-time weather updates for any location.
 This project uses a full CI/CD pipeline with SonarQube for continuous code quality analysis.

 ## Features